jacehalvorson/nfl_stats_prototype/README.md

 > Stat Viewing

 Browse through pages of NFL data from every player with nonzero season stats in the selected category and year.
-Data can be requested back to 1993 from any of the following  categories.
+Data can be requested and sorted by any of the following categories going back to 1993.
 - Passing
 - Rushing
 - Receiving